 Insulation options for existing homes and foundations...

-An existing home can be made warmer or cooler (dependant on season), room by room simply by replacing the windows with correctly installed efficient ones and adding wall insulation.
+An existing home can be made warmer or cooler (dependant on season).
+By replacing the windows with installed efficient ones and adding wall insulation.

-Something many homeowners don’t realize, the heel of a roof truss limits the amount of blown-in insulation.
-If you have a home with limited heel hight on trusses interior ceiling insulation can be added too.
+Something many homeowners don’t realize.
+The heel of a roof truss limits the amount of blown-in insulation.
+If you have a home with limited heel height on trusses, interior ceiling insulation can be added too.

-The option of adding installation to the inside of the room, bridges wall studs from the changing temperatures, increasing insulation quantity in all areas of the walls.
+The option of adding installation to the inside of the room.
+Bridges wall studs from the changing temperatures.
+It will increase insulation quantity in all areas of the walls.

 A layer of drywall and a fresh coat of paint renews the home and increases the rooms comfort.

-By first removing the exterior finishes, a true flat surface is prepared for the beginning of a superior building envelope.
-This preparation eliminates the random air pockets and poorly sealed areas when the old finishes are left on.
+By first removing the exterior finishes.
+A true flat surface is now ready for the beginning of a superior building envelope.
+This preparation eliminates the random unsealed areas.

 Older homes, many time have some type of foundation problem.
-Once the problems have been sorted out and corrected.
-New exterior insulation can be added.
-Many homes today will benefit from the process and intern last well beyond the original designed timeline.
+New exterior insulation installed over a waterproofed foundation renews it.
+Homes today will benefit by the process.
+Intern, they will last well beyond the original designed timeline.

 copyright 2017 weyoungrenovations.com